mouse3mic3/statistical-method/_pages/index.markdown

 ## Read Materials
 Many books and papers were referenced.
 I would strongly suggest you read the following instead if you are looking for more in-depth, expert-written topics in Statistics.

-- Ott, R. Lyman and Longnecker, M. An Introduction to Statistical Methods & Data Analysis.
+- Ott, R. L. and Longnecker, M. An Introduction to Statistical Methods & Data Analysis.
+- Walpole, R. E., et al. Probability & Statistics for Engineers & Scientists.